 Promotion of Fortified Food

-To promote wholesome food in the country, FSSAI shall take steps to encourage the production, manufacture, distribution, sale and consumption of fortified food including fortification through conventional breeding/ hybridization, in cooperation with concerned government departments.
+To promote wholesome food in the country, FSSAI shall take steps to encourage the production, manufacture, distribution, sale, and consumption of fortified food including fortification through conventional breeding/ hybridization, in cooperation with concerned government departments.

-The Food Authority shall endeavour to
+The Food Authority shall endeavor to

 - advise and promote the use of fortified food in Government-funded programmes

 - organize public awareness, education and advocacy campaigns on nutrition and fortified food

 - conduct technical assistance programmes and provide technical expertise to small manufacturers to enable them to undertake fortification

 - equip laboratories and research institutions notified under the Act to conduct the nutrient analysis of fortified food